Skip to Content

 5. You can explore more places more easily with a folding bike

 Maybe while touring you decide that you want to take a budget flight to a neighboring country or nearby island.
 With a folding bike, you can pack it up and fly relatively hassle-free.
+You can take a spontaneous cycling vacation if you want to.

 You could also store the bike at your hotel’s luggage storage and take a side trip without your bike.
-If you tour on a full-size bike, a side trip may be cost-prohibitive or impossible.
+If you bike tour on a full-size bike, a side trip may be cost-prohibitive or impossible.

 6. Folding bikes are easier to pack up for transport